ethereum-optimism/design-docs/protocol/immutable-flattening.md

 # Risks & Uncertainties

 The main risk for this upgrade is now that the factory must be properly configured, otherwise the factory will produce every single `FaultDisputeGame.sol` incorrectly.
+Additionally, all risk is now concentrated on a single implementation, which if incorrect would be worse, but overall reduces the risk surface area for fraud proofs.